AntiMach/python-import-sorter/README.md

 ## Overview

-`import_sorter.py` is a Python script designed to automatically sort and format import statements in Python files.
+`import_sorter` is designed to automatically sort and format import statements of Python code.
 It groups imports based on predefined or custom categories and ensures a clean, structured order for better code readability and maintainability.

 ## Features